Figure

 Description

-The 0-π qubit is a superconducting protected-qubit design (Brooks, Kitaev, Preskill, 2013) that aims to suppress both bit-flip and phase-flip errors at the hardware level using a circuit with two nearly degenerate minima (near phase 0 and π) and strongly biased noise channels.
+The 0-π qubit is a superconducting protected-qubit design (Brooks, Kitaev, and Preskill, 2013) that aims to suppress both bit-flip and phase-flip errors at the hardware level using a circuit with two nearly degenerate minima (near phase 0 and π) and strongly biased noise channels.

 The circuit combines large inductive and capacitive elements with Josephson junctions to produce a potential landscape where logical states have exponentially small overlap.
 In the ideal parameter regime, local noise operators have exponentially weak matrix elements between logical states.